 I get real pleasure from being able to help someone mark a special occasion in a way that is personal and memorable for them.
 Being trusted with such special occasions is a real privilege.
 I live on the borders of Northamptonshire and Oxfordshire, and am happy to deliver ceremonies in those counties, as well as Buckinghamshire and Warwickshire, as well as further afield if you wish.

-In 2022 I qualified as a Hatha yoga teacher and now teach a couple of nights a week.
+In 2022 I qualified as a Hatha and Yin yoga teacher and now teach a couple of nights a week.
 It's a nice balance with the work I do, and I love being able to share this lovely practice with my students.
-I'm also a great animal lover, in my view a house is not a home without at least three cats, and I enjoy every moment I spend with my horse.
+I'm also a great animal lover, in my view a house is not a home without at least four cats, and I enjoy every moment I spend with my horse.